ksator/stream_openconfig_telemetry_from_junos_to_kafka_using_telegraf/README.md

 - the Junos OS image includes the ```OpenConfig``` package; therefore, you do not need anymore to install ```OpenConfig``` separately on your device.
 - the Junos OS image includes the ```Network Agent```, therefore, you do not need anymore to install the ```network agent``` separately on your device.

-This setup is using an older Junos release, so I installed these two packages.
+This setup is using an older Junos release, so I installed these two packages:

-Here's the details:
 ```
 jcluser@vMX1> show version | match "Junos:|openconfig|na telemetry"
 Junos: 18.2R1.9
 JUNOS na telemetry [18.2R1-S3.2-C1]
 JUNOS Openconfig [0.0.0.10-1]
 ```
+### YANG files on Junos devices

 To show YANG packages installed on Junos, run this command
 ```
 jcluser@vMX-1> show system yang package